 - 10.5 The costs of the Scheme have increased by 14.5% since the start of the COVID-19 pandemic and are expected on current predictions to be £7.935M in 2020/2021 compared with £6.929M in 2019/2020.
-This is an increase of just over £1M. - 10.6 Although the costs of the Scheme can be monitored through their monetary value, the Scheme is applied by the award of a Council Tax Discount, which means that there is a subsequent reduction in the Council Tax Base.
+This is an increase of just over £1M. - Although the costs of the Scheme can be monitored through their monetary value, the Scheme is applied by the award of a Council Tax Discount, which means that there is a subsequent reduction in the Council Tax Base.
 The higher the value of CTRS awards, there is a subsequent reduction in the Council Tax Base.
-This changed in 2013 with the introduction of CTRS as the previous Council Tax Benefit Scheme was funded directly by DWP through the Council Tax Benefit Subsidy Scheme, which reimbursed Councils on a pound for pound basis for the amount of Council Tax Benefit it awarded. - 10.7 Any reduction in the Council Tax Base inhibits the precepting authorities from raising revenue through Council Tax. - 10.8 The current estimate is that the Council Tax Base has reduced by around 1.5%, which means that Council Tax levels would have to increase by that amount in 2021/2022, just to raise the same amount of revenue as this year. - 10.9 At this stage it is impossible to predict what the effect will be on the Council Tax Base by the time it comes to setting the Council Tax for 2021/2022.
-Claimant numbers are still increasing at this present time and a crucial time is just ahead as the furlough scheme unwinds with the prospects of further job losses in the economy.
-This will continue to have a detrimental effect on the Council Tax Base if claimant numbers continue to increase.
+This changed in 2013 with the introduction of CTRS as the previous Council Tax Benefit Scheme was funded directly by DWP through the Council Tax Benefit Subsidy Scheme, which reimbursed Councils on a pound for pound basis for the amount of Council Tax Benefit it awarded. - 10.7 Any reduction in the Council Tax Base inhibits the precepting authorities from raising revenue through Council Tax. - 10.8 The current estimate is that the Council Tax Base has reduced by around 1.5%, which means that Council Tax levels would have to increase by that amount in 2021/2022, just to raise the same amount of revenue as this year. - 10.9 Although the Council Tax Setting Committee will have set a Council Tax base for 2021/22, there is still uncertainty as to the number of CTRS claimants during the remainder of 2020/21, and in to 2021/22.
+Continuing COVID-19 restrictions and the subsequent ending of the furlough scheme could be triggers for further job losses and increased claimant numbers.

-- 10.10 The Medium Term Financial Strategy (MTFS) assumes that the Council Tax Base (in terms of number of band D equivalent properties) will be the same in 2021/22 as assumed for 2020/21.
-That is on the assumption that the decline in the Base number due to increased CTRS eligibility will be off-set by property growth.
-The same flat-line assumption is made across the 5 years of the MTFS.
-It is also possible that there could be a decline in the Base across the whole period, or there could be an increase at some stage (either due to CTRS eligibility reducing again or property growth exceeding the decline).
-The previous assumption had been that there would be a net 1% growth and therefore this revised assumption affects the future funding of the Council. - 10.11 The impact of increasing costs of CTRS and therefore a potential deficit on the Collection Fund are split between North Herts District Council, Hertfordshire County Council and the Police and Crime Commissioner in proportion to their rates of Council Tax.
-Therefore the impact of a £1M cost would be split as follows: NHDC £127,300, HCC £765,500, PCC £107,200.
+- 10.10 The draft budget for 2021/22 assumes a reduction of 1.17% in the Council Tax Base (in terms of number of band D equivalent properties) in 2021/22 compared with 2020/21.
+That is in accordance with the report to Council Tax Setting Committee.
+It is then assumed that the tax base in 2022/23 will return to 2020/21 levels, and remain at that level over the following three years.
+Previous budgets have assumed that there will be a net 1% growth and therefore this revised assumption affects the future funding of the Council. - 10.11 The impact of increasing costs of CTRS and therefore a potential deficit on the Collection Fund are split between North Herts District Council, Hertfordshire County Council and the Police and Crime Commissioner in proportion to their rates of Council Tax.
+Therefore, the impact of a £1M cost would be split as follows: NHDC £127,300, HCC £765,500, PCC £107,200.
 As this is administered through the Collection Fund any shortfall in 2020/2021 won't have an impact until 2021/2022.
+However, the majority of any losses (75%) in 2020/21 will be covered by a Local Tax Income Guarantee from Central Government. - 10.12 The provisional Local Government settlement announced that Councils would receive a Council Tax Support Grant in 2021/22 to help towards the impact of increased CTRS numbers and the impact on the tax base.
+The draft allocation for NHDC is £230k.